-Through working both on-site at the children’s village as well as participating food distributions, community health education sessions and children’s camps open to community children, GAiN LIFE Team Members have a chance to practically demonstrate the love of God in word and deed to hurting and needy people in Ca-Ira.
+Through working both on-site at the children’s village as well as in the surrounding community, GAiN LIFE Team Members have a chance to practically demonstrate the love of God, in word and deed, to hurting and needy people in Ca-Ira.

 Would you join us in continuing to serve the children and community of Ca-Ira who continue to struggle to rise out of poverty?

 Team: Open to anyone that is skilled at a trade and/or able to help with construction and those who enjoy working with kids.

 (Includes airfare, accommodations, transport in-country, translators in-country, meals, project materials and travel insurance (vaccinations and personal spending money not included in costs))